A lovely plant, which I'd found hard to obtain elsewhere.

 These instructions are sent with the plant gift

-Camellias (camellia sasanqua) are outdoor plants and will do best outside either in a pot or planted out into the ground.
-This is the autumn flowering variety of camellia and will produce a flush of blooms from October to December.
+These Camellia (camellia sasanqua) will do best in the garden either in a pot or planted out into the ground.
+This variety is autumn flowering and will produce a flush of blooms from October to December.

 Over time Camellias can grow into quite substantial specimens several feet high.
-In china, where these plants originate they have even been known to reach 15ft and 500 years old.
-Older plants are very hardy but young plants should be protected from heavy frost for the first winter.
-You might find the easiest way to do this is just to wrap the pot with fleece or bring it up close to the wall of your house.
+In China, where these plants originate, they have even been known to reach 15ft and 500 years old.